rubio105/credactive/replit.md

 # Overview

-This is a quiz platform application that helps users test their knowledge in cyber security and related topics.
-The platform offers various quiz categories including cyber security awareness, professional certifications (CISM, CISSP), compliance standards (ISO 27001, GDPR), and AI security topics.
+This is a quiz platform application branded as "IBI ACADEMY" that helps users test their knowledge in cyber security and related topics.
+The platform offers various quiz categories including cyber security awareness, professional certifications (CISM, CISSP), compliance standards (ISO 27001, GDPR, NIS2, DORA), AI security topics, and personality/leadership assessments using Insight Discovery methodology.
 Users can take quizzes, track their progress, receive detailed reports, and subscribe to premium content for €90/year through Stripe.

 The application is built as a full-stack TypeScript project with a React frontend and Express backend, using PostgreSQL for data persistence.